ACG Wealth Has $210,000 Holdings in Delta Air Lines, Inc. (NYSE:DAL)

 In other news, President Glen W. Hauenstein sold 60,586 shares of the company’s stock in a transaction that occurred on Friday, February 12th.
 The stock was sold at an average price of $43.46, for a total transaction of $2,633,067.56.
 0.63% of the stock is owned by insiders.

 DAL has been the topic of several research analyst reports.
+Susquehanna Bancshares cut Delta Air Lines from a “positive” rating to a “neutral” rating and lifted their target price for the company from $42.00 to $45.00 in a research note on Thursday, January 14th.
+Evercore ISI lifted their target price on Delta Air Lines from $51.00 to $55.00 and gave the company an “overweight” rating in a research note on Friday, January 15th.
 The Goldman Sachs Group lifted their target price on Delta Air Lines from $35.00 to $47.00 and gave the company a “neutral” rating in a research note on Tuesday, March 16th.
-Argus raised Delta Air Lines from a “hold” rating to a “buy” rating and set a $48.00 target price on the stock in a research note on Wednesday, January 20th.
-Jefferies Financial Group boosted their price target on Delta Air Lines from $40.00 to $50.00 and gave the company a “hold” rating in a research note on Tuesday, March 30th.
-Deutsche Bank Aktiengesellschaft raised Delta Air Lines from a “hold” rating to a “buy” rating and set a $55.00 price target for the company in a research note on Monday, March 1st.
-Finally, Evercore ISI boosted their price target on Delta Air Lines from $51.00 to $55.00 and gave the company an “overweight” rating in a research note on Friday, January 15th.
+Cowen lifted their target price on Delta Air Lines from $44.00 to $53.00 and gave the company a “market perform” rating in a research note on Friday, April 9th.
+Finally, JPMorgan Chase & Co. boosted their price target on Delta Air Lines from $49.00 to $63.00 and gave the company an “overweight” rating in a research note on Tuesday, April 20th.
 Two analysts have rated the stock with a sell rating, eight have assigned a hold rating and ten have assigned a buy rating to the stock.
 The stock currently has a consensus rating of “Hold” and an average target price of $47.85.

-Delta Air Lines (NYSE:DAL) last issued its quarterly earnings results on Wednesday, April 14th.
-The transportation company reported ($3.55) EPS for the quarter, missing analysts’ consensus estimates of ($2.73) by ($0.82).
+Delta Air Lines (NYSE:DAL) last posted its earnings results on Wednesday, April 14th.
+The transportation company reported ($3.55) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($2.73) by ($0.82).
 Delta Air Lines had a negative return on equity of 39.69% and a negative net margin of 42.88%.
-The business had revenue of $4.15 billion for the quarter, compared to analyst estimates of $4.05 billion.
-During the same quarter last year, the firm earned ($0.51) earnings per share.
-The firm’s quarterly revenue was down 60.4% compared to the same quarter last year.
-As a group, equities analysts predict that Delta Air Lines, Inc. will post -0.58 EPS for the current fiscal year.
+The company had revenue of $4.15 billion during the quarter, compared to analyst estimates of $4.05 billion.
+During the same quarter last year, the firm posted ($0.51) earnings per share.
+The firm’s revenue for the quarter was down 60.4% compared to the same quarter last year.
+As a group, analysts anticipate that Delta Air Lines, Inc. will post -0.58 earnings per share for the current fiscal year.

 About Delta Air Lines